Trans 101

 So if anyone out there in the medical community would like to start specifically studying how these things affect trans folks, or possibly even develop medications actually intended for us first and foremost, that’d be super.

-Until then, we’ll keep doing the best we can with what we have, because it’s better than the alternative.
-Anything we can do to get to a truer us.
+Until then, we’ll keep tucking and binding, and doing the best we can with what we have.
+Because it’s so much better than the alternative.

 Tilly Bridges, end transmission.